roshade-new/Roblox-RoShade/README.md

 # Roblox-RoShade
 improve Roblox's visuals by applying shaders to the game using a post-processing injector called 'Reshade'.
+Roshade is an installation package that makes it easy to correctly install Reshade presets and shaders to the Roblox directory.
+With Roshade, you can quickly and easily customize your Roblox experience with advanced visual effects.

 # Does RoShade have a virus?